 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-This guide explains how to allow certain ports entering and/or leaving the firewall (or Firewall) of a Web hosting or of a Cloud Server.
+This guide explains how to allow certain incoming and/or outgoing ports in the firewall (firewall) of a Web hosting or a Cloud Server.

 Preamble

-- On one shared web hosting, it is only possible to open ports in Get out.
+- On a shared Web hosting, it is only possible to open outgoing ports.

-- On one Cloud Server, it is possible to open ports in entry and in Get out.
+- On a Cloud Server, it is possible to open incoming and outgoing ports.

-- The opening of ports ensures the proper functioning of some applications but may reduce the security of your hosting.
+- Opening ports allows certain applications to function properly but can reduce the security of your hosting.

 Access the tool and add a rule